 - optional toppings: cilantro, green onion, sesame seeds...

 - In a large non stick sauté pan over medium heat, add avocado oil and let it get hot, about one minute.
-Add onion and cook for about 1 minute, stirring around.
+Add onion and carrots and cook for about 1 minute, stirring around.
 Add minced garlic and ginger and cook for another minute until fragrant.

 - Add riced broccoli, peas, corn, 2 tablespoons coconut amino, sesame oil, and fish sauce and cook for 3-4 minutes, stirring occasionally.
 Add sliced mushrooms and cook for another minute.